franzbecker/gradle-lombok/README.md

         jcenter() // or Maven central, required for Lombok dependency }

-__*HINT:* There is currently an issue with IntelliJ when using the newest version of this plugin (1.12), so if you're on IntelliJ please use the version 1.11.__

 After applying the plugin, the Lombok annotations can be used directly in any Java code and the Lombok Eclipse installer can be called via `gradlew installLombok`.
 The Lombok version can be configured using the following syntax:

     lombok { // optional: values below are the defaults